rogerbinns/apsw/doc/index.rst

 APSW documentation
 ==================

-.. centered:: APSW |version| 6th January 2010.
+.. centered:: APSW |version| 66th March 2010.

-Use with SQLite 3.6.18 or later, Python 2.3 or later including Python 3.
+Use with SQLite 3.6.23 or later, Python 2.3 or later including Python 3.

 APSW provides an SQLite 3 wrapper that provides the thinnest layer